10 Things to do Before You Call an Estate Agent

 1. Declutter Declutter Declutter

-My number one of practical tips (and I can’t say this one enough) for selling your house…declutter!
+My number one practical tip (and I can’t say this one enough) for getting your house ready to sell…declutter!
 Get rid of absolutely everything that doesn’t totally need to be there.
 The tatty old shelves that you have been meaning to get rid of, those old toys the kids don’t play with anymore…it’s all got to go.
 Go through each room and clear it out methodically.
 Think of it as a bit of pre-packing for your house move.
 Before our last move I think I was single-handedly stocking our local Freecycle site for weeks!
-The less ‘stuff’ (including furniture) you have in the room, the bigger and lighter and more airy it feels.
+The less ‘stuff’ (including furniture) you have in the room, the bigger, lighter and more airy it feels.

 If you have lots of things that you don’t want to get rid of, but you don’t actually need on display, use the loft, use under-bed storage, but get it out of sight.
 DO NOT stuff it into the cupboard under the stairs or fitted wardrobes and the like.
 Viewers will look in there, so you don’t want it all falling out on their heads!
 If you have too much stuff or items that are too big to hide under the bed, consider getting a storage locker for a few weeks.
 If the house looks great it will sell quickly, so this small investment will be well worth it.